scimusmn/stele/README.md

     npm start

 ## Production mode
-In production mode we will build the wrapper into an app which we will run from the /Applications directory.
-In this mode the app will display fullscreen, preventing you from switching to an other application, viewing the dock, or the menubar.
+In production mode the application is compiled for the appropriate operating system.
+When this compiled binary is run, the application will display fullscreen, preventing you from switching to an other application, viewing the dock, or the menubar.
 The console/inspector is not available in the production mode.

+**WARNING**: Running the application in production can lock you out of your computer unless you have a remote way to quit the Stele application.
+We're working on keyboard shortcuts for Linux and Windows, to allow you to exit the application.
+On macOS, use the [keyboard shortcut](#keyboard-shortcuts) to switch to the Finder, when you need to exit the application.

 ### Build production app
 If you've made changes to the application and are ready to release a new version, first change the version number in the `/app/package.json` file.
 Then build the application with: